Warner Bros. Cartoons: Entry into Television

-During Burton's tenure, Warner Bros.
-Cartoons branched out into television.
-In the fall of 1960, ABC TV premiered The Bugs Bunny Show, which was a package program featuring three theatrical Warner Bros. cartoons, with newly produced wraparounds to introduce each short.
+In the fall of 1960, ABC premiered Warner Bros.
+Television's The Bugs Bunny Show, which was a package program featuring three theatrical Warner Bros. cartoons, with newly produced wraparounds to introduce each short.
 The program remained on the air under various names and on all three major networks for four decades from 1960 to 2000.
 All versions of The Bugs Bunny Show featured Warner Bros. cartoons released after July 31, 1948, as all of the Technicolor cartoons released before that date were sold to Associated Artists Productions on June 11, 1956.